 De Guillebon was arrested on 8 July and placed in Guernsey Prison.
 On 17 July he was convicted by the tribunal of Feldkommandantur 515 of ‘anti-German demonstration’ and given a sentence of 12 months imprisonment.
 Guernsey’s prison records show that he was held from 8-24 July, meaning that he was kept in prison for a week after his conviction.
-He was sent first to Jersey under military escort on 25 July 1941 and, we assume, deported from that island immediately.
-This assumption is based on the fact that de Guillebon is not listed in Jersey’s political prisoner logbook which notes when prisoners were deported from that island.
-It seems that de Guillebon was not in Jersey long enough to be admitted to the prison.
-Having noted that, we must observe that Jersey’s two infamous ‘V-sign artists’, sisters Kathleen Norman and Lilian Kinnard, were deported, like de Guillebon, on 27 July to Caen Prison, so it is possible that de Guillebon was kept in Jersey Prison for two days and deported with them, the fact not recorded in the log book.
-On the other hand, Kathleen Norman’s story about her deportation with her sister, passed down to her children, does not mention the presence of de Guillebon.
+He was sent first to Jersey under military escort on 25 July 1941 and deported soon after, arriving at Caen Prison on 28 July 1941.
+We might observe that Jersey’s two infamous ‘V-sign artists’, sisters Kathleen Norman and Lilian Kinnard, were deported, like de Guillebon, on 27 July to Caen Prison, so it seems likely that de Guillebon was deported with them, a fact not recorded in Jersey’s political prisoner log book.
+Kathleen Norman’s story about her deportation with her sister, passed down to her children, does not, however, mention the presence of de Guillebon.
 On 28 July 1941, a notice was printed in the local paper to announce the deportations of the three convicted islanders to Caen.

 The next archival document which mentions de Guillebon states that, by decision of the Chief of Tribunal dated 7 March 1942, the balance of de Guillebon’s sentence ‘has been suspended under the provision that he shall not make himself liable to punishment for actions against the German Occupation Forces’.
 The same document states that de Guillebon was released from Caen Prison on 17 March 1942.
 He therefore served eight months of his twelve month sentence at this French institution.
 Records show that de Guillebon’s wife successfully pleaded for the remission of his sentence.